 PrEP – Is this just a phase I am going through? – My PrEP Experience

-Some studies have limited their analyses of effectiveness to participants who were taking their pills consistently.1,2,5 These analyses compared the risk of HIV infection among those with anti-HIV drugs in their blood (which suggests they were using PrEP consistently) to those who did not have these drugs in their blood.
-These analyses show us that that the consistent use of PrEP can reduce the risk for the sexual transmission of HIV for gay men and other MSM and heterosexual men and women by between 85% and 92%.9 A modelling study has estimated that daily oral PrEP may be up to 99% effective at reducing the risk for the sexual transmission of HIV among MSM but this has not been demonstrated in a clinical trial.10
+Some studies have limited their analyses of effectiveness to participants who were taking their pills consistently.1,2,5 These analyses compared the risk of HIV infection among those with antiretroviral drugs in their blood (which suggests they were using PrEP consistently) to those who did not have these drugs in their blood.
+These analyses show us that the consistent use of PrEP can reduce the risk for the sexual transmission of HIV for gay men and other MSM and heterosexual men and women by between 85% and 92%.9 A modelling study has estimated that daily oral PrEP may be up to 99% effective at reducing the risk for the sexual transmission of HIV among MSM but this has not been demonstrated in a clinical trial.10

 The daily use of oral Truvada as PrEP has been evaluated in “open-label” studies predominantly among MSM.7,11 In these types of studies, no placebo is used and participants using PrEP know that they are taking Truvada pills and that it is effective against HIV infection.
 Several of these "open-label" studies have been completed and they support the conclusion that the daily use of Truvada as PrEP is highly effective against HIV infection when used consistently and correctly.
 For example, one of these studies found that PrEP in the "real world" reduced the risk of HIV infection by 86% in MSM.7

-The randomized clinical trials that enrolled both heterosexual men and women found no difference in the effectiveness of PrEP based on sex when used consistently and correctly.
+The randomized clinical trials of daily oral PrEP that enrolled heterosexual men and women found no difference in the effectiveness of PrEP based on sex when used consistently and correctly.
 However, there is some evidence to suggest that Truvada reaches maximum drug concentrations more quickly in rectal tissues compared to vaginal tissues, and that drug levels are higher in rectal tissues.
 For this reason, women having vaginal sex may need to be more adherent to PrEP than men having anal sex to maintain sufficient drug levels to help prevent HIV infection.3, 12-17

 Of concern is the potential for the development of drug resistance in people who are taking Truvada as PrEP.
 If drug resistance develops, this could limit future treatment options.
-In clinical trials, those who started PrEP when they were already HIV positive (their infection was missed during initial screening for HIV because they were recently infected and in the “window period”) were at very high risk of developing drug resistance.1–6 On the other hand, those who started PrEP when they were HIV negative, and became infected while taking it, appeared to have a lower risk of developing drug resistance.
+In clinical trials, those who started PrEP when they were already HIV positive (their infection was missed during initial screening for HIV because they were recently infected and in the “window period”) were at high risk of developing drug resistance.1–6 On the other hand, those who started PrEP when they were HIV negative, and became infected while taking it, hade a lower risk of developing drug resistance.

-Based on studies that looked at participants who took their pills consistently, we conclude that the consistent and correct use of PrEP, when combined with a comprehensive sexual health plan that includes regular STI testing and treatment, HIV testing and ongoing adherence and risk-reduction counselling, is a highly effective strategy for reducing the risk of the sexual transmission of HIV.
+Based on studies that looked at participants who took their pills consistently, we conclude that the consistent and correct use of oral PrEP, when combined with a comprehensive sexual health plan that includes regular STI testing and treatment, HIV testing and ongoing adherence and risk-reduction counselling, is a highly effective strategy for reducing the risk of the sexual transmission of HIV.

 - Grant RM, Lama JR, Anderson PL, et al. Preexposure chemoprophylaxis for HIV prevention in men who have sex with men.
 New England Journal of Medicine.
 2010;363(27):2587–2599.